alexanderdean/arduino-temp-tracker/README.md

 * It's very important that you wire the TMP36 in the right way around, or else the TMP36 will malfunction and get very hot
 * This schematic was produced using [Fritzing] [fritzing] - the source file is `docs/arduino-temp-tracker.fzz`

+Finally, connect your Arduino board to your computer via USB, and connect your Ethernet or WiFi shield to your network.

 Once you have done this, your configuration should look something like this:

 ![photo] [photo]